jshimko/meteor-launchpad/README.md

 INSTALL_PHANTOMJS=true
 INSTALL_MONGO=true
 INSTALL_GRAPHICSMAGICK=true
+INSTALL_APTGET_PACKAGES="libssl-dev"
 ```

 If you choose to install Mongo, you can use it by _not_ supplying a `MONGO_URL` when you run your app container.
 The startup script will then start Mongo and tell your app to use it.
 If you _do_ supply a `MONGO_URL`, Mongo will not be started inside the container and the external database will be used instead.

 Note that having Mongo in the same container as your app is just for convenience while testing/developing.
 In production, you should use a separate Mongo deployment or at least a separate Mongo container.

+`INSTALL_APTGET_PACKAGES` allows installation additional apt-get packages prior to creating the meteor container.
+Some package.json dependencies have dependencies on OS components, such as `nodegit` requires `libssl-dev`

 ## Development Builds